mac-comp127-s24-alhashim/project-tom_vin_project/README.md

 Actual Connect4.

 ## Rough implementation and responsibility plan (what needs to be accomplished, who will do what when):
 The plan is to find assets or make the tokens and the grid.
 For coding, we’ll need to map out the grid and have the program recognize when a player has won.
-There should be a play again button and a score that is kept every time a player has won.
+There should be a restart, undo, and exit button.
 We’ll share the responsibilities equally.

 ## Sketch/Illustration:
 [Connect4 Sketch.pdf](https://github.com/mac-comp127-s24-alhashim/project-tom_vin_project/files/15151759/Connect4.Sketch.pdf)